itabara/blog.iulian.co.uk/src/content/post/2008-01-21-The-S-o-l-i-d-Principles.md

 ## Dependency Inversion Principle (DIP)

 The DIP is all about isolating your classes from concrete implementations and having them depend on abstract classes or interfaces.
-It promotes the mantra of coding to an interface rather than an implementation, which increases flexibility within a system by ensuring you are not tightly coupled to one implementation.
+As to why it is important, in short: changes are risky, and by depending on a concept (interface) instead of on an implementation, you reduce the need for changes and increases flexibility within a system by ensuring you are not tightly coupled to one implementation.

+With other words:

+* High level modules should not depend upon low-level modules.
+Both should depend upon abstractions.
+* Abstractions should never depend upon details.
+Details should depend upon abstractions.